 “With this next Game of Thrones-inspired release, we wanted a beer and a pack that was fit for a king… or a queen.
 Drawing from a rich Belgian brewing tradition, Golden Strong Ales are deceptive due to their unique combination of extreme drinkability and relatively high alcohol content.
 Bend the Knee walks that line, while also incorporating the delicate flavors of honey into the mix.
 The subtle noble and floral hop contribution adds to its delicateness, and the beer finishes smooth and dry.”
 Brewery Ommegang President, Doug Campbell.

-Unlike the book or the tv season, Ommegang Bend the Knee has a set release date.
-Memorial Day 2017.
+Unlike the book or the tv season, Ommegang Bend the Knee has arrived right on time, Memorial Day Weekend 2017.